-InStride is a specialty pediatric anxiety/OCD outpatient treatment program for children, teens and young adults (ages 7-22).
-Our patients receive evidence-based treatment (CBT, ERP, ACT, DBT), delivered by a coordinated care team of a psychiatrist, therapist, and coach.
+InStride Health is a specialty pediatric anxiety/OCD outpatient treatment program for children, teens and young adults (ages 7-22).
+Our patients receive evidence-based treatment (CBT, ACT, components of DBT) with an emphasis on exposure, delivered by a coordinated care team of a psychiatrist, therapist, and coach.
 We offer a continuum of care, starting with more touch points each week and gradually reducing them as treatment progresses.
 Our program provides individual and family therapy, groups for both kids and for parents/caregivers, exposure coaching (scheduled and as needed) and medication management.
 We engage in Measurement-Based Care (MBC) to ensure data-driven transparency and accountability in our treatment.
 InStride treatment is fully virtual, a delivery format that has been demonstrated to be as effective as in-person treatment for youth with anxiety and/or OCD.

 At InStride Health, our care team understands what a privilege it is to be part of a child and family’s journey.
 Our clinical co-founders built InStride Health after a decade of hands-on experience building treatment programs at McLean Hospital – the largest psychiatric affiliate of Harvard Medical School.
 We built InStride to disrupt the broken mental health system and improve access to evidence-based care that actually works for children, teens, and young adults.
 We have the training, expertise, proven clinical outcomes and, most importantly, the heart to help your patient learn and leverage the skills and strategies needed to quickly get back on track.